Our Senior Team - Bios

 Sharon Donnery, Deputy Governor, Financial Regulation

-Sharon was Acting Governor from 1 June 2019 to 31 August 2019.
-She has chaired a number of European Committees including being Chair of the ECB Budget Committee (BuCom), Chair of the ECB High Level Group on Non-Performing Loans (NPLs), Chair of the European Banking Authority's (EBA) Consumer Protection Group and Vice-Chair of the EBA Standing Committee on Consumer Protection and Financial Innovation.
+Sharon has extensive experience chairing international committees, including being the Chair of the ECB Budget Committee (BuCom), Chair of the ECB High Level Group on Non-Performing Loans (NPLs), Chair of the European Banking Authority's (EBA) Consumer Protection Group and Vice-Chair of the EBA Standing Committee on Consumer Protection and Financial Innovation.
+Sharon currently co-chairs the Financial Stability Board’s Open-ended Funds Working Group.

-Sharon joined the Central Bank in 1996 as an Economist in the Monetary Policy Division and has held a range of senior positions.
-From February 2013 to August 2014, she held the statutory position of Registrar of Credit Unions and from April 2014 to May 2016 was Director of Credit Institutions.
+Sharon joined the Central Bank in 1996 as an Economist in the Monetary Policy Division.
 Prior to joining the Central Bank, Sharon lectured in economics at the National University of Ireland Maynooth.

 Sharon holds a B.A. in Economics and Politics and a M.A. in Economics from University College Dublin and a Diploma in Company Direction from the Institute of Directors.
 In 2019, she was admitted to the Institute of Directors in London as a Chartered Director.
 In 2020, she was appointed as an Adjunct Professor of Economics in Trinity College Dublin.